N-Wouda/ALNS/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <details>

-**Note**: Please be sure you are using the latest released version of `alns`, or a recent build of `main`.
+**Note**: Please be sure you are using the latest released version of `alns`, or a recent build of `master`.
-If your problem has been fixed in an unreleased version, you might be able to use `main` until a new release occurs.
+If your problem has been fixed in an unreleased version, you might be able to use `master` until a new release occurs.

-**Note**: If you are using a released version, have you verified that the bug exists in the main branch of this repository?
+**Note**: If you are using a released version, have you verified that the bug exists in the master branch of this repository?

 </details>